 If qualified, applicants may apply for our paid teaching program (as opposed to the volunteer program).

-Paid positions are only open to applicants possessing a BA/BS degree.
+Paid positions are only open to applicants possessing a BA/BS degree and 2 years of work experience post graduation.
 Paid positions also require a commitment to teach for one full academic year (September-July).
-However, our volunteer program is available to native English speaking applicants with or without a degree.
+If you do not have a degree, our volunteer program is available to all native English speaking applicants.

 A TESOL certification course will be taken upon your arrival in China.
 This course will last approximately five days.
 This is mandatory for all teachers with less than two years of experience since receiving their degrees.